 A free open access ebook is available upon publication.
 Learn more at www.luminosoa.org.

-In rural China funerals were conducted locally: on village land by village elders.
-But in urban areas people have neither land for burials nor elder relatives who can conduct a funeral.
-Chinese urbanization, which has picked up drastically in the last decades, has involved the creation of cemeteries, state-run funeral homes, and small private funerary businesses.
-The Funeral of Mr. Wang examines social change in urbanizing China through the lens of funerals, the funerary industry and practices of memorialization.
-It analyzes changes in family life, patterns of urban sociality, transformations in economic relations, the politics of memorialization and the echoes of these changes in beliefs about the dead and ghosts.
+In rural China funerals are conducted locally, on village land by village elders.
+But in urban areas, people have neither land for burials nor elder relatives to conduct funerals.
+Chinese urbanization, which has picked up drastically in the past decades, has involved the creation of cemeteries, state-run funeral homes, and small private funerary businesses.
+The Funeral of Mr. Wang examines social change in urbanizing China through the lens of funerals, the funerary industry, and practices of memorialization.
+It analyzes changes in family life, patterns of urban sociality, transformations in economic relations, the politics of memorialization, and the echoes of these changes in beliefs about the dead and ghosts.